IhorHorchakov/spring-security-jwt-authentication/README.md

 - stateless (self-contained) - makes easy horizontal scaling;
 - provides fine-grained access control;
 - flexible - expiration time (session or longer), exchangeable and refreshable;
-- inherently more secured - because tokens don’t have to contain a user’s personal data and are algorithm/software generated, they keep this data safer from hackers;
+- inherently more secured - because tokens don’t have to contain a user’s data and are algorithm/software generated, they keep this data safer from hackers;
 - cross-platform compatible;